xcore/sc_usb_device/app_hid_mouse_demo/doc_quickstart/quickstart.rst

 ------------------------------------

 This application demonstrates how to create a High Speed USB 2.0 HID class device.
-It uses the XMOS U16 Slicekit Core Board (XP-SKC-U16) in conjunction with the Mixed Signal Slice Card (XA-SK-MIXED SIGNAL).
+It uses the XMOS U16 sliceKIT Core Board (XP-SKC-U16) in conjunction with the Mixed Signal Slice Card (XA-SK-MIXED SIGNAL).

 The application provides: